Seteco/Somorrostro/Linux-console-tools-lie-to-you.md

 ## glances

 And the same is true for `glances`.
-The system's runs at 100%, but `glances` reports only 17% per process utilization.
+The system runs at 100%, but `glances` reports only 17% per process utilization.

 Note also, that being a `python` program, `glances` uses 1.6% CPU while it runs.